zmalone/chef-web-docs/source/common-use-cases/ntp.md

     end
     ```

-1. Finally, alert Chef of the service ans start it:
+1. Finally, alert Chef of the service and start it:

     ```ruby
     service 'ntpd' do